Slovak Republic (1939–1945): Diplomatic recognition

-The emergent Slovak state was almost immediately recognized by Germany, and by Italy a few weeks later.
-Britain and France refused to do so; in March 1939, both powers sent diplomatic notes to Berlin protesting developments in former Czechoslovakia as a breach of the Munich agreement, and pledged not to acknowledge the territorial changes.
+Germany and Italy immediately recognized the emergent Slovak state a few weeks later.
+Britain and France refused to do so; in March 1939, both powers sent diplomatic notes to Berlin protesting developments in former Czechoslovakia as a breach of the Munich agreement and pledged not to acknowledge the territorial changes.
 Similar notes – though without reference to Munich – were sent by the USSR and the USA.
-Some non-Axis states, like Switzerland, Poland, and the Vatican, recognized Slovakia in March or April 1939.
+Some non-Axis states, like Switzerland, Poland, and the Vatican, recognized Slovakia in March and April 1939.

-Great powers started to change their position soon.
-In May, the British diplomacy asked for (and received) a new exequatur for its former consul in Bratislava, which marked de facto recognition of Slovakia.
+The Great Powers soon changed their position.
+In May, British diplomacy asked for (and received) a new exequatur for its former consul in Bratislava, which marked de facto recognition of Slovakia.
 France followed suit in July 1939.
-However, Czechoslovak legations kept on operating in London and Paris.
+However, Czechoslovak legations kept operating in London and Paris.
 Some international organizations like the League of Nations or the International Labour Union still considered Czechoslovakia their member, but some – like the Universal Postal Union – admitted Slovakia.

-Following outbreak of the Second World War, the British and French consulates in Slovakia were closed and the territory was declared under enemy (i.e. German) occupation.
-However, in September 1939 the USSR recognized Slovakia, admitted a Slovak representative and closed the hitherto operational Czechoslovak legation in Moscow.
-Official Soviet-Slovak diplomatic relations were maintained until the outbreak of the German-Soviet war in 1941, when the USSR recognized the Czechoslovak government on exile; Britain recognized it one year earlier.
+Following the outbreak of the Second World War, the British and French consulates in Slovakia were closed, and the territory was declared under occupation.
+However, in September 1939, the USSR recognized Slovakia, admitted a Slovak representative, and closed the hitherto operational Czechoslovak legation in Moscow.
+Official Soviet-Slovak diplomatic relations were maintained until the outbreak of the German-Soviet war in 1941, when Slovakia joined the invasion on Germany's side, and the USSR recognized the Czechoslovak government-in-exile; Britain recognized it one year earlier.

-Overall, there were 27 states which either de iure or de facto recognized Slovakia.
-They were either the Axis allies (like Romania, Finland, Hungary) or the Axis-dominated semi-independent states (like Vichy France, Manchukuo) or neutral countries like Lithuania, the Netherlands, and Sweden, as well as some beyond Europe (like Ecuador, Costa Rica, Liberia).
-In some cases, Czechoslovak legations were closed (e.g. in Switzerland), but some countries opted for a somewhat ambiguous stand.
-The states which maintained their own independence ceased to recognize Slovakia in late stages of World War Two, though few (e.g. Spain) permitted operations of semi-diplomatic representation until the late 1950s.
+In all, 27 states either de jure or de facto recognized Slovakia.
+They were either Axis countries (like Romania and Hungary) or Axis-dominated semi-independent states (like Vichy France, Manchukuo) or neutral countries like Lithuania, the Netherlands, and Sweden, as well as some beyond Europe (like Ecuador, Costa Rica, Liberia).
+In some cases, Czechoslovak legations were closed (e.g., in Switzerland), but some countries opted for a somewhat ambiguous stand.
+The states that maintained their independence ceased recognizing Slovakia in the late stages of World War II.
+However, some (e.g., Spain) permitted operations of semi-diplomatic representation until the late 1950s.

+The United States never recognized Slovak independence.
+It remained consistent in their initial approach, as they never recognized the Munich Agreement, the extinction of Czechoslovakia, or any territorial changes made to Czechoslovak territory in the period 1938–1939.